 Universities in Lithuania focus on both the theoretical and the practical side of teaching and offer students the possibility to engage in educational, professional, or scientific/practical work.

-Costs of living anywhere in Lithuania are some of the lowest in Europe.
+Costs of living in Lithuania are some of the lowest in Europe.
+Vilnius, the capital, is an exception where living costs can reach 850 EUR/month.
 The mentioned expenditures include accommodation, groceries, social activities, and public transportation.

 6. Hungary – a beautiful Eastern European country, that’s also affordable